-In many parts of Sweden ungulate communities have changed from single or two species – moose (Alces alces) and/or roe deer (Cepreolus capreolus) – to much more diverse communities including species such as red deer (Cerphus elaphus), fallow deer (Dama dama), and wild boar (Sus scrofa).
+In many parts of Sweden ungulate communities have changed from single or two species – moose and/or roe deer – to much more diverse communities including species such as red deer, fallow deer, and wild boar.
 These ungulate communities inhabit landscapes that are increasingly modified by humans in ways that affect the ungulates, but also increase human-wildlife conflicts.
 The aim of my PhD studies is to investigate the ecosystem impacts of multispecies ungulate communities on forestry within the project “Beyond Moose”.
 Especially the forest industry suffers from browsing damages.
 Above-ground feeding causes severe economic losses due to the removal of twigs, shoots, leaves/needles, buds or flowers.
 Each ungulate species favours different tree species, ground floras, and growth structures and, therefore, causes different types of browsing damage affecting plant dynamics and tree growth.
-Effects of browsing can differ between tree species, especially evergreen and deciduous tree species respond differently, and are dependent on tree number, size, growth, and branching pattern.
-Further, ungulates can affect tree growth negatively via bark stripping, stem breakage, trampling, and digging.
+Effects of browsing can differ between tree species, especially evergreen and deciduous tree species respond differently.
+Ungulates can affect tree growth negatively via top shoot browsing, bark stripping, stem breakage, trampling, and digging.
 Currently, it is unknown how certain species compositions affect each other and in what way this has an influence on the degree of damage on forestry.

 The aim of this PhD project is to investigate the ecosystem impacts of multispecies ungulate communities on forestry.
 Existent data on a national scale as well as self-collected data will be used to answer the following questions:

 - What is the main driver of browsing damage on a national scale: ungulate distribution, food availability and/or winter climate?

 - Which factors are most relevant in multispecies systems on a regional scale?